Top 10 Worst Companies in the World

 Their return policies regarding video games are a complete ripoff because they won't take back any games if the plastic has been removed.

-Electronic Arts Electronic Arts, Inc., also known as EA Games, is an American developer, marketer, publisher and distributor of video games headquartered in Redwood City, California.
+Electronic Arts, Inc., also known as EA Games, is an American video game developer, marketer, publisher, and distributor headquartered in Redwood City, California.
+It was founded in 1982 and is known for publishing game franchises such as FIFA, Madden NFL, The Sims, and Battlefield.
+EA is one of the... read more

 Electronic Arts is a greedy company that makes overblown, massively hyped games with mediocre gameplay and makes several mistakes.
 They never get tired of releasing the same FIFA games over and over, with each one being literally the same as the last.